IntentArchitect/Intent.Modules/Modules/Intent.Modules.ModuleBuilder/README.md

 ## `Static Content Template`

-This template can be used to to output a relatively static set of files.
+This template can be used to output a relatively static set of files.
 This template does support some basic search and replace functionality allowing you to do some basic customization to the outputted files.

 ### Template Settings - Content Subfolder